 The wooden ships have these huge timbers, and down below they’re all just sitting there quietly.
 You’re making a heck of a lot of noise with your breathing, but they’re just sitting there, and they’ve been there for so long.
-You can go down stand on the deck of this ship that’s been there for fifty, a hundred years.
+You can go down and stand on the deck of this ship that’s been there for 50, 100 years.
 Sometimes you’ll find remnants from the logging days—old logs with chains, and on the ends of the logs you see the stamps of the old lumber companies.
 A whole lot of history is preserved down there, and you don’t see it from up here.

-Some people look out one our Great Lakes and say, ‘Wow what a beautiful lake’.
+Some people look out on our Great Lakes and say, “Wow what a beautiful lake.”
 They are, of course, but learning to dive, you look at the lakes totally differently.
-You forever wonder, ‘What’s under there?’
+You forever wonder, “What’s under there?”
 The mystery draws you in.
-It’s such a cool feeling to be able to explore under the surface.”
+It’s such a cool feeling to be able to explore under the surface.

 My mother, who’s a very sweet lady, answered the door.
 She was holding a milk jug, and asked the boys if they wanted anything to drink.
 John just took the milk jug, right out of her hand, and tipped it back.
 Drank the whole thing right there, right out of the jug.
 My mother was kind of surprised, to say the least.

 He came in and made himself at home.
 Then he proceeded to walk around the house, including back to where my sister and her friend were sleeping.
 He woke them up, then dumped my sister and her friend out of their beds!